Winter adventure is fun, but it can be dangerous, here are tips for safe and comfortable winter trekking to make the most of your adventure.

 Also, make sure to have a good pair of sunglasses and goggles for snowy and windy weather.

-- (Bring a back up pair if you can – one of our expedition mates Leslie broke her sunglasses on the trip) Luckily she had an alternative with her.
+- (Bring a back up pair of sunglasses if you can – one of our expedition mates Leslie broke her sunglasses on the trip) Luckily she had an alternative with her.

 When doing winter trekking, know your task.
 No one piece of gear fits all expeditions.